 (b) an electronic ticket.

 [Regulation 3 amended: Gazette 5 Nov 2013 p.
 4950; SL 2020/183 r.
+4; SL 2023/75 r.
 4.]

 4. Offences prescribed as infringement notice offences

 The offences in these regulations that are followed by a penalty expressed as a “modified penalty” are offences that are prescribed offences for the purposes of section 44 of the Act, and the modified penalty following or applicable to the offence is the modified penalty prescribed for the purposes of section 45(1)(b) of the Act in respect of that offence.